SeanShao98/BLP-with-R/README.md

 ## intro

 This project originates from the EIO (3254) problem set at **SUFE**.
-Specifically, the task involves estimating a random coefficient demand model for the beer industry.
+Specifically, the problem set involves estimating a random coefficient demand model for the beer industry.
 The model is highly simplified, featuring only one linear parameter (price elasticity) and two nonlinear parameters (income demographics and structural error).

 ## repositories